Holiday

 Shop now

-The Easiest Mom Hack for Elf on the Shelf
+Elf on the Shelf Hacks

-If all this seems like just a little too much to add to your already overflowing Christmas-magic-making plate—let me introduce this genius idea: a complete Elf on the Shelf set with props for every day leading up to Christmas.
+Let me introduce the most genius Elf on the Shelf idea: a complete Elf on the Shelf set with props for every day leading up to Christmas.
 You can even make the set last for multiple years by sprinkling in creative ideas versus doing them every night.

 Elf Kit: 30 days of Props